tuchaVshortah/blockchain-land-registry/README.md

 **To install Node.js on your computer, follow these steps:**

-1. Go to the official website of Node.js at https://nodejs.org/en/.
+1. Go to the official website of Node.js at [Link Text](https://nodejs.org/en/).
 2. Click on the "Download" button for the LTS (Long-Term Support) version, which is recommended for most users.
 3. Choose the installer package for your operating system (Windows, macOS, or Linux).
 4. Run the installer file and follow the instructions to complete the installation process.
 You can choose the default settings or customize the installation as per your requirement.